walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 incomplete results and unexecuted cases remain failures in JUnit; none become expected failures or skips. `adapterInvoked` records entry into the adapter, not proof that every wallet protocol stage ran.
+The summary and JSON report identify the synthetic attestation fixture.

 The runner starts one session at a time, never retries an uncertain start, and records each prepared session ID before starting its test steps.
 Cleanup stops